Son of Saul: Plot

-Saul then sneaks onto a truck for another Sonderkommando unit, heading to a nearby riverbank, where the ashes from the crematoria are dumped into the river.
-Saul finds the Renegade, who refuses to help him.
-Saul then threatens to alert the Oberkapo of the unit, Mietek, that the Renegade is a rabbi by reciting a Jewish blessing.
-When the Renegade refuses yet again Saul throws the man's shovel into the water.
-The rabbi jumps into the river to retrieve the shovel or drown himself.
-Saul, who can't swim, manages to bring the Renegade back to the riverbank and both are then taken to the SS-commandant of the unit.
+Saul sneaks into another Sonderkommando unit and finds the Renegade at a riverbank, where ashes are dumped into the river.
+The Renegade refuses to help; Saul in turn throws the man's shovel into the water.
+The rabbi jumps into the river but Saul pulls him out, and both are then taken to the SS-commandant of the unit.
 After an interrogation, the Renegade is executed and Saul is allowed to go back to the unit.

-Saul is then confronted by Mietek, who realizes that he is from another unit.
-To mollify Mietek, Saul gives him the piece of jewellery.
-Back at the concentration camp, following roll call, Saul sneaks into Miklós's office where he is caught by a group of Nazi officers.
-One of them pushes Saul around like a puppet and makes a mockery of Jewish dances, finally forcing him out of the room.
-After searching in vain for the boy's body, Saul confronts Miklós, who assures him that he has hidden it from the other doctors for safety.
-Saul sneaks into the autopsy room and takes the body back to his own barrack in a sack.
+Back at the camp, Saul sneaks into Miklós's office but fails to find the boy's body, before being mocked and kicked out of the room by a group of Nazi officers.
+He confronts Miklós, who assures him that the body has been hidden for safety.
+Saul finds the body and takes it back to his own barrack in a sack.

-That night, Saul is summoned to clean the dinner tables by SS-commandant Moll.
-Biederman walks in and is ordered to write up a list of seventy names.
-This leads Biederman to believe that his unit will soon be killed.
-Biederman discloses the information to Abraham, who instructs Saul to head to the women's camp, where he will pick up a smuggled package of gunpowder from a prisoner named Ella.
-When Saul finds himself face to face with Ella, it is clear they know each other.
-She calls him by name and clasps his hand, but he withdraws.
-After collecting the package, Saul deliberately falls into a line of newly arrived Hungarian Jews, who are being led into the woods for execution.
-Saul, again, looks for a rabbi among the arrivals.
+That night, SS-commandant Moll orders Biederman to write up a list of seventy names, leading Biederman to believe that his unit will soon be killed.
+Biederman discloses the information to Abraham, who instructs Saul to head to the women's camp and pick up a package of gunpowder from a prisoner named Ella.
+Ella, who knows Saul, calls him by name and clasps his hand, but he withdraws.
+After collecting the package, Saul looks for a rabbi among a line of newly arrived Hungarian Jews, who are being led into the woods for execution.
 A Frenchman named Braun approaches him and convinces Saul that he is a rabbi.
-Saul disguises Braun as a member of the Sonderkommando and sneaks him into the camp.
-When Saul arrives at the camp he is confronted by Abraham and realizes that during the turmoil in the woods he has lost the package.
+Saul disguises Braun as a Sonderkommando and sneaks him into the camp.
+When Saul arrives at the camp, he is confronted by Abraham and realizes that during the turmoil in the woods he has lost the package.
 On further questioning, he says that the murdered boy is his illegitimate son, an assertion Abraham says is not true.